Melanie1985/Cplusplus/README.md

               #terminal shows the sum of the odd numbers
 - CHALLENGES FACED - I had worked with for loops before so was used to how that worked but I had to figure out how to get just the odd numbers to add together.
 - HOW I OVERCAME THIS CHALLENGE - I figured out that I would need an if statement with a formula to see if a number is able to be divided by 2.
 If it isn't then that would mean its an odd number.
 Once I figured this out, the rest was easy.

+- Project No. 6 - Even x 3
+- BRIEF - Create a function that takes in numbers between 0-30 and outputs each even number multiplied by 3.
+- USING C++ IN VISUAL STUDIO CODE
+- SUDO CODE - #for loop to loop through numbers 0 - 30
+              #if statement that states if i is divisible by 2 then its an even number
+              #prints to the terminal each even number * 3
+              #calls the function
+- CHALLENGES FACED - Once again I found it a little difficult to see how I could output even numbers multiplied by three but I thought I would use the same method as the previous project.
+- HOW I OVERCAME THIS CHALLENGE - I did the opposite of the odd number challenge so used an if statement to see if the number was divisible by 2 then its even.
+I then just multiplied that number by 3.